LesEDK/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that switches from current user to user betty Script that prints the effective username of the current user Script that prints all the groups the current user is part of Script that changer owner of the file hello to the user betty
+Script that switches from current user to user betty Script that prints the effective username of the current user Script that prints all the groups the current user is part of Script that changes owner of the file hello to the user betty Script that creates an empty file called hello
+Script that adds execute permission to the owner of the file hello